The Rainbow Sparkle Poop of Your Dreams

 You’re still you.

-And that courageously pursuing your meaningful life will be one of the most difficult things you will do.
+And that courageously pursuing your meaningful life will be one of the most difficult things you will ever do.

 Whether that’s raising your kids, creating a nourishing relationship, doing your soul’s work or nurturing your creative pursuits.